-I run a small production studio, so digital recording is always available, I have mobile setup so I can record live at your location, then bring the raw tracks back to the studio to enhance, and master.
+I perform live, and run a small production studio.
+I have a mobile setup so I can record live at your location, then bring the raw tracks back to the studio to enhance, and master.
 I can make custom backing tracks for singers, dancers, and all performers.

 Basically .... music "IS" my real job, so anything in that creative camp, and I'm up for it!